 |July 1 – 3||

 The 1st Tennessee was commanded by Lt.
 Colonel Newton George and brought 281 men to the field.
 It lost 16 men killed, 67 wounded and 95 missing.
 The regiment took part in the initial heavy fighting on July 1st, as well as the Pickett-Pettigrew-Trimble charge on July 3.
 The 1st Tennessee made it to the stone wall north of The Angle but was unable to hold its position and lost its colors to the 14th Connecticut Infantry.
-Colonel George was captured during the charge and Major Buchanan took over the regiment, although he was wounded.
+Colonel George and Major Felix Buchanan were wounded and captured during the charge.

 |May 5 – 7||